-About Open Source Elections Technology
+About Open Source Election Technology

 Has a nice sound, doesn’t it?
 But it’s more than just a sound bite.
 Its real stuff people can see, touch, and try.
 And here is why.

-The OSET Foundation was established in November 2006 by a group of concerned technologists in the Silicon Valley as a California non-profit corporation dedicated to the public benefit.
-Originally, and until 2013 the organization was known legally as the Open Source Digital Voting (“OSDV”) Foundation and its name began to evolve in October 2013 following the IRS final determination of our tax-exempt status after a record-breaking six (6) year prosecution of our status application.
+The OSET Institute was established in November 2006 by a couple of concerned technologists in the Silicon Valley as a California non-profit corporation dedicated to the public benefit.
+Originally, and until 2013 the organization was known legally as the Open Source Digital Voting (“OSDV”) Foundation and its name evolved in October 2013 following the IRS final determination of its tax-exempt status after a record-breaking six (6) year prosecution of our status application.
+In late 2015, "Foundation" became "Institute" to reflect the reality that the OSET Institute is focused on education, research, and development of election technology innovation (and actually, it is not a grant making organization.)
+Today, the OSET Institute is 60 people strong.
+The name “OSET” (pronounced “Oh-Set”) encapsulates the work of the Institute: “Open Source Election Technology.”
 You can learn some more about our history here.

 About Our Mission

 The mission of the OSET Institute, a nonpartisan, nonprofit election technology research, development, and education organization, is to increase confidence in elections and their outcomes in order to preserve the operational continuity of democracy -- ultimately worldwide -- and because everyone deserves a better voting experience.
 The Institute’s goal is to help defend democracy worldwide by ensuring the integrity, security, and usability of election administration technology.
 These principles guide our work.

 The result, ElectOS, a Framework of public election technology available for any jurisdiction to adopt, adapt, and deploy for elections whether done in-house or by an outside commercial systems integration organization ( however, not the OSET Institute).